miykael/nipype-beginner-s-guide/homepage/nipype.rst

 A Short Example
 ===============

 Let's assume you want to do an Analysis that uses **AFNI** for the *Motion Correction*, **FreeSurfer** for the *Coregistration*, **ANTS** for the *Normalization*, **FSL** for the *Smoothing*, **Nipype** for the *Model Specification*, **SPM** for the *Model Estimation* and **SPM** for the *Statistical Inference*.
 Normally this would be a hell of a mess.
-Switching between multiple scripts in different programming languages with many manual interventions.
-Add to all this that you want to do your analysis on multiple subjects, preferably as fast as possible, i.e. in parallel.
+Switching between multiple scripts in different programming languages with a lot of manual intervention.
+On top of all that, you want to do your analysis on multiple subjects, preferably as fast as possible, i.e., processing several subjects in parallel.
 With Nipype, this is no problem!
 You can do all this and much more.

-To illustrate the straightforwardness of a Nipype workflow and show how simple it can be created look at the following example.
-This graph shows you a simplification of the analysis algorithm just mentioned above:
+To illustrate the straightforwardness of an Nipype workflow and show how simply it can be created, look at the following example.
+This figure shows you a simplification of the analysis *workflow* just outlined.

 .. graphviz::